 iii.
 Include the security requirements clause, FAR 52.204-2 and the Department of Defense Contact Security Classification Specification (DD Form 254) if access to classified information is required during the solicitation phase or award phase of a contract.

 iv.
-Ensure the DD Form 254 is properly prepared, reviewed, and coordinated.
+Ensure the DD Form 254 is properly prepared, reviewed, coordinated, and distributed in accordance with DAFMAN 16-1406V2.
+In the absence of exceptional circumstances that support classification, the DD Form 254 will not be classified..

 v.
-Serve as the approving official for the DD Form 254, unless otherwise delegated.
+Serve as the approving official (Certifier) for the DD Form 254, unless otherwise delegated.

 vi.
 Ensure the DD Form 254 is distributed to: